openshift/installer/docs/user/openstack/install_upi.md

 $ openstack subnet set --dns-nameserver <198.51.100.86> --dns-nameserver <198.51.100.87> "$INFRA_ID-nodes"
 ```

-**NOTE**: This step is optional and only necessary if you want to control the default resolvers your Nova servers will use.
+**NOTE:** This step is optional and only necessary if you want to control the default resolvers your Nova servers will use.

 ### Security Groups

 We will need two security groups: one for the master nodes (the control plane) and a separate one for the worker (compute) nodes.

 #### Master and Worker Security Groups